Recruitment – FAQs

 Do I need a first or a 2:1?

 Competition for pupillages is fierce at 5RB as it is across the whole Bar.
-Ordinarily we would look for a 2:1 degree or better.
-However, a candidate’s performance at degree level is just one of the factors that we consider on your application form.
-Whilst we do not screen out applicants that do not have a 2:1 or first – all applications are considered – we encourage applicants to be realistic about their prospects if they have a poor academic background.
-The minimum academic qualifications are those required for call to the Bar.
+Ordinarily we would expect a 2:1 degree or better.
+However, a candidate’s performance at degree level is just one of the factors that we consider.
+We do not screen out applicants that do not have a 2:1 or first, but we do encourage applicants to be realistic about their prospects if they have a poor academic background.

 What is pupillage at 5RB like?